Editorial Guideline - Journal of African Education (JAE)

 Aims and Scope

-The journal is indexed by EBSCO and SABINET.
+•The journal is indexed by IBSS, EBSCO and SABINET.

-You may send an electronic copy of your paper (MS Word file attached to an e-mail) to: firstname.lastname@example.org Your submission will be acknowledged electronically within 24 hours provided it is received on a working day.
+ONE copy of the manuscript with a separate cover page showing full author names, institutional affiliation, contact number and email address should be sent to the editor through: firstname.lastname@example.org, copying email@example.com.
+Your submission will be acknowledged electronically within 24 hours provided it is received on a working day.

 In order to facilitate processing of submissions, please make sure that you:

 •Attach a cover page with the title of the manuscript, the author(s) name(s) and affiliation(s), including email address.

 •Include only the title page on the first page of the manuscript in order to maintain anonymity.

 •Include an abstract of not more than 150 words.

 •Produce the manuscript - including abstract, quotations, tabular material, notes, and references - in a double-spaced format, allowing a one-inch margin on all sides.

 •Type all tables, using a standard word processing programme and number them consecutively (eg Table 1; Figure 1).
 Authors should insert all Tables and Figures within the text to where they are cited.

 •Keep notes at a minimum.